bmuller/fake/README.markdown

 ```

 It's a small difference syntactically, but makes it quite a bit easier when you don't have to consider whether a value is a `callable` or not.

+## Other Additions

+The `env` variable also has a `host_roles` value that will be set to all of the roles of the current host.
+This may be different from `env.effective_roles` if you have called the task with a specific host.